stahnma/puppet-module-puppetlabs_yum/README.md

    * puppetlabs-devel (pre-release software)
    * puppetlabs-source (source packages)

+## New in 0.1.2

+This module now noops if you have PE installed as not to put the system in a state of confusion.

+This commit creates a custom fact to determine if pe-puppet-enterprise-release is installed.
+If it is, we just noop the module.
+This allows for all systems to have this modules setup and classified while still retraining relatively sane and expected behavior.

 ## New in 0.1.0

 Devel can now be enabled through a class parameter through.